What can I expect during my massage?

 No, massage can vary from general relaxation and wellness to therapeutic and condition-specific.
-Many Massage Therapists treat a variety of diseases and disorders while other Massage Therapists concentrate on certain conditions (fibromyalgia) or groups of people such as athletes, performers, women during pregnancy (including labor and delivery), infants and children.
+Many Massage Therapists treat a variety of diseases and disorders while other Massage Therapists concentrate on certain conditions (fibromyalgia) or groups of people such as athletes, performers, women during pregnancy (including labor and delivery), infants, and children.
 When booking your first consultation, be sure that the Massage Therapist is the right choice for you.

 How do I pay for a massage?

-We currently accept cash, checks and credit cards.
+We currently accept cash, checks, and credit cards.
 We also encourage people to utilize health savings if your plan accepts massage therapy.

-What are your cancellation and reschedule policies?
+What is your cancellation and reschedule policies?

 Your appointments are very important to Mastnardo Massage Therapies.
 They are reserved especially for you.
 We understand that sometimes schedule adjustments are necessary.
 Therefore, we respectfully request at least 24-hour notice for cancellations or rescheduling of appointments.